Karo-1.png

-Whistleblower Protection Act: Guideline for the implementation in companies
+German Whistleblower Protection Act (HinSchG): Guideline for the implementation in companies

 With this article, we would like to provide you with the most important information on the Whistleblower Protection Act as an implementation of the EU Directive in force since 17 December 2021.
 We will clarify the uncertainties and reservations about whistleblower systems and provide you as an entrepreneur with clear recommendations for action.

-With an implementation period of one month, companies with at least 250 employees will be obliged to have a whistleblower system in place as early as July 2nd, 2023.
-Private employers with 50 to 249 employees will be obliged to set up an internal whistleblowing system from December 17, 2023.
+With an implementation period of one month, companies with at least 250 employees have been required since July 2, 2023, to have established a whistleblowing system.
+Private employers with 50 to 249 employees have been required since December 17, 2023, to set up a whistleblowing system.

 Implementation of the Whistleblower Protection Act: this is how German companies must act now